 In 2017, the School of Education launched free-of-charge training courses in literature and Polish language didactics, math didactics, and education and communication skills for in-service teachers, aimed at improving their subject and education skills.
 To date, they have been attended by 34 students.
 In parallel, the School of Education’s staff conducted workshops for teachers from schools where practical classes are held; those workshops have been attended by almost 250 people.

-The School of Education was established thanks to the engagement and cooperation of PAFF, University of Warsaw, Foundation for Quality Education and Center for Citizenship Education.
+The School of Education is located in the UW Center of New Technologies (CENT) building in Warsaw.
+The School was established thanks to the engagement and cooperation of PAFF, the University of Warsaw, the Foundation for Quality Education, and the Center for Citizenship Education.